Complimentary shipping on orders over CAD $200.

 An Overview of Belle Epoch Jewellery

-The Belle Epoch (Original French: “La Belle Époque”; English: “The Beautiful Era” or “The Beautiful Age”) was a historical period that ...
+The Belle Epoch (Original French: “La Belle Époque”; English: “The Beautiful Era” or “The Beautiful Age”) was a historical period that stretched from the end of the Franco-Prussian war ...

 Origins of Ametrine, Part 2: The Legend of Bolivianite